here 1 LegacyPostID: numheaderimagerows: 1 LegacyFeaturedImage: Barn-Owl.jpg

 Best of all, it's easy to get started: Just download a brochure and map from the official Farmlandia Farm Loop website, see what sounds fun, make sure your desired stops will be open when you plan to visit, and head out.

-If you need a little help making plans, we've put together a guide to the Farmlandia Farm Loop-with some background on the program, tips for enjoying your time, and a few ideas for getting started.
+If you need help making plans, we've put together a guide to the Farmlandia Farm Loop—with tips for enjoying your time and a few ideas for getting started.

-The Farmlandia Farm Loop covers the northern portion of Clackamas County in the Willamette Valley, with stops ranging from the heart of the valley to the foothills of Mount Hood.
-Wilsonville is the largest community along the Farmlandia Farm Loop-and where you'll find many of the loop's 18 stops-but other communities include Oregon City, Milwaukie, Tualatin, and Boring.
+The Farmlandia Farm Loop stretches across the northern edge of the Willamette Valley and the foothills of Mount Hood.
+Wilsonville is the largest community along the loop—and where you'll find many of the loop's 17 stops—but other close-by communities include Oregon City, Milwaukie, Tualatin, and Boring.

-You'll find farm loops and food trails all over the Willamette Valley-but nowhere do honest-to-goodness farms dominate the offerings quite like they do along the Farmlandia Farm Loop.
-More than a dozen of the loop's stops are at working farms, offering visitors an unprecedented look at the many ways these hard-working producers have shaped the Willamette Valley for generations.
+More than a dozen of the Farmlandia Farm Loop's 17 stops are at working farms, offering visitors an unprecedented look at the many ways these hard-working producers have shaped the Willamette Valley for generations.

-For starters, savor the scents of spring and summer at Barn Owl Nursery Herb & Lavender Farm.
-Since 1982, Barn Owl has grown nearly 100 varieties of lavender-with blooms peaking in June and July; fresh and dried bouquets are available for purchase, as are a wide variety of lavender products in the farm's gift shop.
+Savor the scents of spring and summer at Barn Owl Nursery Herb & Lavender Farm.
+Since 1982, Barn Owl has grown nearly 100 varieties of lavender—with blooms peaking in June and July; fresh and dried bouquets are available for purchase, as are a variety of lavender products in the farm's gift shop.

-Nearby Frog Pond Farm embraces the chillier seasons with a pumpkin patch and harvest festival, as well as a Christmas tree farm throughout the holiday season; in addition to the seasonal attractions, visitors can get up close to more than 80 animals while enjoying Frog Pond's many farm activities.
+Nearby Frog Pond Farm hosts a pumpkin patch and harvest festival, as well as a Christmas tree farm throughout the holiday season; in addition to the seasonal attractions, visitors can get up close to more than 80 animals while enjoying Frog Pond's many activities.

-Terra Vina Wines, meanwhile, specializes in small-lot red wines, sourced from both the winery's estate and from vineyards throughout eastern Oregon and Washington.
+Terra Vina Wines, meanwhile, specializes in small-lot red wines, sourced from both the winery's estate and from vineyards throughout the Pacific Northwest.
 A spot on Terra Vina's spacious lawn, overlooking the winery's vineyard, is one of the area's hottest seats on sunny spring and summer weekends.

 The Kitchen at Middleground Farms hosts beautiful dinners, featuring local wines and fresh farm ingredients.